Email Security

 Detecting data exfiltration early is crucial to minimizing damage.
 Organizations can implement various strategies and tools to identify suspicious activities that might indicate data exfiltration:

-• data transfers, such as large amounts of data being sent to external IP addresses, which could indicate exfiltration.
+• Data Transfers: Large amounts of data being sent to external IP addresses could indicate exfiltration.

 Data Exfiltration FAQs